- Who can I contact if I have questions or if I am looking for support?

 Do I have to preach a sermon?

-You do not have to preach a sermon, but you must give the written word according to the Scripture.
-The NAD will also provide sermon helps and webinars to help get you ready.
+You do not have to preach a sermon but must give the written word according to Scripture.
+The NAD’s Pentecost2025.com website has many free resources for sermon presentations, videos, coinciding study guides, Bible studies, and webinar training, including resources for school evangelism.